craftcms/docs/docs/.artifacts/cms/5.x/entries.md

 #### `orderBy`

 Determines the order that the entries should be returned in.
-(If empty, defaults to `postDate DESC`, or the order defined by the section if the [section](#section) or [sectionId](#sectionid) params are set to a single Structure section.)
+(If empty, defaults to `postDate DESC,
+    elements.id`, or the order defined by the section if the [section](#section) or [sectionId](#sectionid) params are set to a single Structure section.)